 To view Tennessee Resources by program, support or service, click HERE.

 The Arc's Center for Future Planning provides reliable information and assistance in these areas to individuals with I/DD, their family members and friends, support professionals and the community: person-centered planning, decision-making, housing options, and financial planning.
-To download the flyer click HERE.
-To read about Finding and Choosing a Lawyer click HERE.
-Tips for Siblings can be found HERE.

 To help improve health care for adults with IDD, a free online training opportunity has been created through a partnership with TennCare, the TN Department of Intellectual and Developmental Disabilities and the Vanderbilt Kennedy Center for Excellence in Developmental Disabilities.
 The training videos are designed to encourage individuals with IDD, families, caregivers, direct support professionals, and/or conservators to engage more effectively with health care providers and strengthen the health care relationship to support improved health care for the person with IDD.
 The series, “Appropriate Use of Psychotropic Medications for People with IDD: Helping Individuals Get the Best Behavioral Health Care,” can be found HERE.
 The modules are based on information from the IDD Toolkit, an online resource to help primary care providers better serve adults with IDD.
 The toolkit can be found HERE.